Wang Yibo: Early life and education

 Wang Yibo was born on 5 August 1997 in Luoyang, Henan, China.
-He started dancing when he was young, and during his second year in secondary school in 2011, Wang participated in IBD national dance competition.
-Placing in the top sixteen in the hip-hop category, he then became a trainee of Yuehua Entertainment.
+He started dancing when he was young.
+During his second year in secondary school in 2011, Wang participated in IBD national dance competition and placed in the top sixteen in the hip-hop category, he then became a trainee of Yuehua Entertainment.
 Prior to his debut, Wang trained in South Korea and studied in Hanlim Multi Art School.

 Career

 2014–2017: Debut with Uniq and acting debut

-Wang debuted in 2014 as a member of the South Korean-Chinese boy band group Uniq with the song "Falling in Love".
+Wang debuted in 2014 as a member of South Korean-Chinese boy band group Uniq with the song "Falling in Love".
 He served as the main dancer and rapper of the group.
-Wang made his acting debut in the film MBA Partners.
+His acting debut was in the film MBA Partners.
 He then played the role of Red Boy in A Chinese Odyssey Part Three, and starred in the romance comedy drama series Love Actually as the second male lead character Zhai Zhiwei.
-Since 2016 to 2021, Wang had served as a host on the variety program Day Day Up.
+From 2016 to 2021, Wang served as a co-host on the variety program Day Day Up.

 In March 2017, Wang was cast in his first lead role in the youth xianxia drama series Private Shushan Gakuen.
 In April, he won the Best New Idol Award at the Top Chinese Music Awards.
 In August, Wang and Guan Xiaotong collaborated to sing "Once Again", the theme song of the movie with same name.
 In November, Wang released the theme song "Just Dance" for the 4th Xuan Wu Dance Festival.
 In the same year, Wang made a guest appearance in the youth campus drama series When We Were Young, and was cast in the science fiction drama series Super Talent, later named My Strange Friend.